atiksoftware/csgo_esp_external_source_code/README.md

-# Amirak Router - CSGO Lite ESP - External
+# Amiral Router - CSGO Lite ESP - External
 Simple External ESP and Aim Lock for CSGO (also my first :) )

 **Probably has been indexed by VAC's signatures, so detected.
 Use at your own risk.